+line with UWS Regulations?
+(DAB externals only)

 11 a.
-Comparability of standards

-From the evidence available to you, are the standards of student performance in programmes or parts of programmes examined comparable with the standards of similar programmes or parts of programmes in other UK higher education institution with which you are familiar?

-Please expand on your answer:

-The best students' work is of a very high standard indeed and the performance achieved in all aspects of student performance is fully comparable with other institutions I am familiar with.
-Colleagues are to be commended for maintaining such high standards.

-11 b.
-Comparability of standards (SBEs & DABs only)

-Your contact within the School can provide you with access to programme level data to assist with this question.
-In your role as a School Board of Examiners or Degree Assessment Board External Examiner, please comment on the overall performance of candidates in relation to their peers on comparable programmes of study in other UK Higher Education Providers as indicated by the distribution of results, honours classifications and other cohort analysis.
-Please comment on any identifiable trends in the data.
-For example, what observations can be made in relation to the spread of marks?
+Comparability of standards - subject level From the evidence available to you, are the standards of student performance in Υ programmes or parts of programmes examined comparable with the standards of similar programmes or parts of programmes in other UK higher education institution with which you are familiar?
+Please expand on your answer: The best students' work is of a very high standard indeed and the performance aspects of student performance is fully comparable with other institutions I am Colleagues are to be commended for maintaining such high standards. iaiiiiiai witii.
+School Response (if appropriate): 11 b.
+Comparability of standards, programme level (SBEs & DABs only) Your contact within the School can provide you with access to programme level dat ta to assist with this question.
+In your role as a School Board of Examiners or Degree Assessment Board External Examiner, please comment on the overall performance of candidates in relation to their peers · programmes of study in other UK Higher Education Providers as indicated by the di honours classifications and other cohort analysis.
+Please comment on any identifiab For example, what observations can be made in relation to the spread of marks?
 Is there a particular module that impacts on the students' overall performance?
 The spread of awards is definitely comparable with my own institution.
 I note there has been a slight increase in the award of first class honours over the past couple of years but this is to be expected with the continued enhancements to the programme and the increase is not above what is seen across the sector.
+School Response (if appropriate): 12.
+Programme Learning Outcomes T Are the objectives of the programme still appropriate for the subject area and Υ relevant to the students?
+Please expand: developed in the Yes they are - the presentational, analytical and critical thinking skills are well-commodules and are fundamental to a degree level education. developed in the Thoddies and are fundamental to a degree level education.
+School Response (if appropriate): School Response (ii appropriate).
+13. Are you satisfied that the points raised in last year's external examiner report Υ have been addressed or appropriately responded to?
+If no, please expand: 1 School Response (if appropriate): 1

+Quality = management and standards roam

-12. Are you content that the workload assigned to you in your current role is appropriate and manageable?
+14. Are you content that the workload assigned to you in your current role is appropriate and manageable?